 Natural Health Trends Corp. is an international direct-selling and e-commerce company.
 Subsidiaries controlled by us sell personal care, wellness, and "quality of life" products under the "NHT Global" brand.
-Our wholly-owned subsidiaries have an active physical presence in the following markets: the Americas, which consists of the United States, Canada, Cayman Islands, Mexico and Peru; Greater China, which consists of Hong Kong, Taiwan and China; Southeast Asia, which consists of Singapore, Malaysia, Thailand and Vietnam; South Korea; Japan; India; and Europe.
+Our wholly-owned subsidiaries have an active physical presence in the following markets: the Americas, which consists of the United States, Canada, Cayman Islands, Mexico and Peru; Greater China, which consists of Hong Kong, Taiwan and China; Southeast Asia, which consists of Malaysia, Singapore and Thailand; South Korea; Japan; India; and Europe.
 We also operate in Russia and Kazakhstan through our engagement with a local service provider.

 Most of our order volume, particularly in our Hong Kong subsidiary, is for personal consumption through existing members' referrals.
-Our objectives are to enrich the lives of the users of our products and enable our members to benefit financially from the sale of our products.
+Our objectives are to enrich the lives of our customers and enable our members to benefit financially from the sale of our products.